flykiller13/Birdoids/README.md

 Rules can be added easily by adding to the boid's current velocity and the plan is to add as much behavior rules as possible.

+One thing I that I did differently than most other implementations I've seen - In the implementation of the separation force, I've used the inverse of the distance between the boid and the perceived flock instead of the distance itself.
+This allows the boid to smoothly cruise around the flock instead of strictly keeping it at the designated range whenever it gets too close to it's mates.
+This can probably be applied to the majority of the rejecting forces but needs further testing.

 Performance still needs to be improved as 100 boids already have a big impact on FPS.
 A simple solution for this would be to add spatial partitioning.

 ## Demo